 Starting in 2018, the CFOSAT satellite’s mission will be to study the characteristics of ocean surface winds and waves.

-These data will allow scientists to achieve more accurate ocean forecasts and give earlier warning of severe weather events like storms and cyclones.
+These data allowes scientists to achieve more accurate ocean forecasts and give earlier warning of severe weather events like storms and cyclones.
 CFOSAT will also help climatologists to learn more about exchanges between the oceans and atmosphere, which play a key role in climate.
-Conceived by the LATMOS atmospheres, environments and space observations laboratory in Paris and Guyancourt, the SWIM instrument is being developed by Thales Alenia Space with oversight and funding from CNES.
+Conceived by the LATMOS atmospheres, environments and space observations laboratory in Paris and Guyancourt, the SWIM instrument was developed by Thales Alenia Space with oversight and funding from CNES.
 Other mission partners include the French institute of marine research and exploration IFREMER, the French national weather service Meteo-France, and SHOM, the French naval hydrographic and oceanographic office.